lawrennd/snippets/_physics/includes/quantum-reversibility-unitarity.md

 \subsection{Quantum Preview: Reversibility Forces Unitarity}

-\notes{So far, the course has largely lived in a \emph{commutative} setting: we talk about random variables, joint distributions, and entropies of those distributions.
+\notes{So far, the course has largely lived in a \emph{commutative} setting.
+In a commutative setting we can talk about random variables, joint distributions, and entropies of those distributions.

 The new TIG paper makes a sharper point: the ``origin'' configuration we want (max multi-information with zero joint entropy, i.e. globally pure but locally maximally uncertain) is \emph{forbidden} in the classical/Shannon setting because classical conditional entropy is nonnegative.